Hamas says senior leader killed in attack in southern Beirut – KION546

 Hamas says senior leader killed in attack in southern Beirut

-(CNN) — Hamas said Tuesday that one of its senior leaders has been killed in an attack in the south of the Lebanese capital Beirut.
+(CNN) — Hamas said Tuesday that one of its senior leaders has been killed in an attack in the south of the Lebanese capital Beirut, raising fears of a potential escalation in fighting in the region.

-At least four people were killed in the attack that targeted an office belonging to Hamas in the Beirut suburb of al-Mushrifiyyeh, Lebanese news agency NNA reported.
+At least four people were killed in the attack that targeted an office belonging to Hamas in the southern Beirut suburb of al-Mushrifiyyeh, Lebanese news agency NNA reported.
+The area is also a stronghold of Iran-backed Hezbollah.

+If true, Arouri would be the most senior Hamas official killed by Israeli forces since the start of the war sparked by the October 7 Hamas attack on Israel.

+In addition to dealing a blow to Hamas’ leadership, the apparent attack also risks further broadening the arena of the Israel-Hamas conflict.
+It would mark the biggest Israeli strike on the Lebanese capital since the 2006 war between the two countries.

-Lebanese Prime Minister Najib Mikati condemned the attack and said the “explosion is a new Israeli crime” aimed at drawing Lebanon into a new phase of confrontation.
+Lebanese Prime Minister Najib Mikati condemned the attack and said the “explosion is a new Israeli crime” aimed at drawing Lebanon into a new phase of confrontation, referring to the months-long tit-for-tat conflict between Hezbollah and Israeli forces in the Lebanon-Israel border region

 “We call on the concerned countries to put pressure on Israel to stop its targeting.
 We also warn against the Israeli political level resorting to exporting its failures in Gaza to the southern [Lebanese] border,” Mikati wrote on X.